 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

-The week prior to Jesus' crucifixion is considered to be the most eventful week of His life on earth; and His triumphal entry into Jerusalem was one of the greatest highlights.
+The week before Jesus' crucifixion is considered to be the most eventful week of His life on earth, and His triumphal entry into Jerusalem was one of the greatest highlights.

-Jesus, the Son of God and long awaited "Messiah," had arrived exactly as prophesied by the Prophet Zachariah over 500 hundred years earlier, (Zach 9:9), and was openly making His triumphal entry into Jerusalem on the back of a donkey.
+Jesus, the Son of God and long-awaited "Messiah," had arrived just as prophesied by the Prophet Zachariah over 500 hundred years earlier, (Zach 9:9), and was openly making His triumphal entry into Jerusalem on the back of a donkey.

 As His procession entered, the people formed a canopy of palm branches and hailed Him as their king.

 Verse 12: "The next day the large crowd that had come to the feast heard that Jesus was coming to Jerusalem.
 13So they took branches of palm trees and went out to meet him, crying out, "Hosanna!
 Blessed is he who comes in the name of the Lord, even the King of Israel!"

 For John to say the crowd was "large" means that perhaps thousands had become Followers.